volkankaya/ConsensusPKI/README.md

 Using this core principle, the ConsensusPKI solves all known issues that X.509 suffers.
 [Please refer to my thesis under the documentation for detailed explanation of the flaws]

 ## How it does;
-1)	Replaces the local trust store on an end-user system with a chained CA certificate datastore, so that the local CA datastore on the end-user system would be managed by CAs only.
+A)	Replaces the local trust store on an end-user system with a chained CA certificate datastore, so that the local CA datastore on the end-user system would be managed by CAs only.
 Updating local CA certificate data store is managed by Fetch algorithm of the ConsensusPKI.

 **What we have with X.509**

 Local CA datastore that end users, programs, and administrators can add remove CA certificates that they trust.
 Integrity check across the CA certificates is not possible.

 **How it is being replaced**

 Chained datastore with a flat structure (no hierarchy) complimented by Fetch algorithm so that the local CA certificate data store can be updated by CAs only.
 You may ask, is there a temper resistance?
 Although not in the scope, yes there are many ways to achieve that, a trusted platform module TPM is one of it.
 PKQuery and Fetch are very similar.
 See PKQuery below for elaboration.

-2)	It changes the algorithm that interprets the certificates so that a lying CA would be detected.
+B)	It changes the algorithm that interprets the certificates so that a lying CA would be detected.
 What is truth and what is a lie?
 The truth: only the latest issued certificate is a valid certificate, and everything else is a lie.

 **What we have with X.509**